Upcoming Events

 |

 February 2, 2023: "Disability Etiquette."
 Sometimes even our best intentions can be hurtful.
-Learn some of the best and worst practices for being present for those with diverse abilities in this presentation by Lisa Drennan of MERGE Diverse Abilities Inclusion Consulting.
+Sandwich for All hosted this presentation by Lisa Drennan of MERGE Diverse Abilities Inclusion Consulting in which we learned some of the best and worst practices for being present for those with diverse abilities.
 At the Sandwich Public Library, from 7:00 till 8:00 pm, and streamed on Facebook Live. |

-August 15, 2022: Sandwich for All Bonfire on Town Neck Beach.
+August 15, 2022: Sandwich for All hosted our first Community Bonfire on Town Neck Beach.
 A "summer social" community event just for fun-- with friends, families, newcomers and oldtimers.
 See more photos at www.facebook.com/media/set/?vanity=sandwichforall&set=a.192152296571511 |

 June 15, 2022: Author Talk: Kate Clifford Larson, "Walk With Me: A Biography Of Fannie Lou Hamer.
 (Presented in partnership with the Sandwich Public Library And Titcomb's Books) youtu.be/g6N0EAR2bOQ